-- A body mass index (BMI) \ge 40 kg/m2, or BMI \ge f 35 kg/m2 with at least ONE (1) of the following obesity related comorbid conditions:

-- o Established coronary heart disease

-- Other atherosclerotic disease

-Documentation Requirements

-- Type 2 diabetes uncontrolled by medications - Obstructive sleep apnea, as documented by a sleep study, that that has failed an adequate trial of CPAP/BIPAP or oral appliance.
+- A body mass index (BMI) that meets the policy criteria. (note that the BMI criteria is different for Asian individuals) - Documentation of any comorbid conditions that may exist - o Established coronary heart disease - Other atherosclerotic disease - Type 2 diabetes uncontrolled by medications - o Obstructive sleep apnea, as documented by a sleep study, that that has failed an adequate trial of CPAP/BIPAP or oral appliance.